Updated: Jun 28

 I just closed my eyes and I could literally smell the aroma of pure desi ghee poured over basmati rice.
-Ghee Rice is an irresistibly delicious, quick and straightforward classic Indian rice dish which is flavoured with Indian clarified butter, Ghee.
+Ghee Rice is an irresistibly delicious, quick and straightforward classic Indian rice dish that is flavored with Indian clarified butter, Ghee.
 A super side dish that is made with a handful of ingredients and pairs well with any spicy Indian meal.
-Whether you prepare on stovetop, Indian pressure cooker or Instant Pot, you'll have perfect fluffiest cooked Ghee rice every time.
+Whether you prepare on a stovetop, Indian pressure cooker or Instant Pot, you'll have the perfect fluffiest cooked Ghee rice every time.

 According to Ayurvedic tradition, it enhances ‘Ojas’ (Sanskrit word for vigor), an essence that governs the tissues in the body and balances hormones.
 Ghee contains butyrate, which promotes healthy gut bacteria.

-High quality Ghee has been known to fight inflammation, have positive effects on insulin sensitivity and intestinal permeability, maintain the gut barrier integrity, increase water absorption in the gut and hence prevent leaky gut syndrome.
-It is free of lactose and casein, and is packed with vitamins and minerals.
+High-quality Ghee has been known to fight inflammation, have positive effects on insulin sensitivity and intestinal permeability, maintain the gut barrier integrity, increase water absorption in the gut and hence prevent the leaky gut syndrome.
+It is free of lactose and casein and is packed with vitamins and minerals.
 Most of all it makes for great cooking, due to its high smoke point.

 A1 vs A2

 But do you know there are different types of ghee available viz A1 ghee, A2 ghee.....lets try to understand in detail about them and also check for other better options.....